GrantBirki/errbot/README.md

 - We use Terraform and GitHub actions to deploy the Docker image (from our CI/CD pipeline) to Azure AKS (Kubernetes)
 - The Docker image runs in a container in Azure AKS and connects to Discord
 - The bot then listens for commands and responds to them
-- For any commands that require some form of "state" we use AWS DynamoDB to store information since containers are ephemeral by design
+- For any commands that require some form of "state" we use AWS DynamoDB to store information since containers are ephemeral by design - We use [LocalStack](https://github.com/localstack/localstack) to mock AWS when developing locally 😉
 - We store any configuration as environment variables and secrets as k8s secrets which get injected into the container on boot

 ---